omunroe-com/leinwiki/Faster.md

 not the project JVM.
 If Leiningen determines there's no project nREPL server to connect to it will fall back to launching a subprocess.
 Note that it does not stack with fast trampolines.

+## Avoiding nREPL with clojure.main

+A good portion of the delay involved in getting a repl up comes from launching a `tools.nrepl` server.
+Clojure ships with its own primitive repl, that lacks fancy features but still gets the basics done.
+In cases were you're already using fast trampoline (see above), using the `clojure.main` repl instead of nREPL can boost launch time by a factor of up to 5x:

+    $ LEIN_FAST_TRAMPOLINE=y lein trampoline run -m clojure.main
+    Clojure 1.6.0
+    user=>

+Note that this is not compatible with nrepl-based tools like cider or grenchman.
+It also lacks tab completion and line editing.
+The latter can be addressed using `rlwrap` or by running it inside Emacs using `M-x shell` or `inferior-lisp`.

 ## Drip